pyca/service-identity/README.md

 In the simplest case, this means *host name verification*.
 However, *service-identity* implements [RFC 6125](https://datatracker.ietf.org/doc/html/rfc6125.html) fully.

-Please also check out [*pem*](https://github.com/hynek/pem) that makes loading certificates from all kinds of PEM-encoded files a breeze!
+Also check out [*pem*](https://github.com/hynek/pem) that makes loading certificates from all kinds of PEM-encoded files a breeze!

 ## Project Information